 By Kevin Krill:

 My walk through the floor at the SnowSports Industries of America, SIA, was quick.
 Despite being the final day in Denver I was able to get a vibe for what was happening in the Industry.
-As a backcountry skier I was engulfed in a brave new world of free heel fanatics.
+As a backcountry skier, I was engulfed in a brave new world of free heel fanatics.

-The first thing I noticed was that almost every one of the big player Alpine Ski companies now have a way to walk into the woods without being locked down to lifts.
+The first thing I noticed was that almost every one of the big player Alpine Ski companies now has a way to walk into the woods without being locked down to lifts.
 The Alpine Touring market continues to grow and niche out into new categories of walking on skis.

 Newest on the market is the Marker Kingpin.
 The Kingpin is a binding with a tech toe piece (think Dynafit pinchers) and a more traditional step-in heel with multiple release angles.